-The Student Government Association of Criswell College was established to be the voice of the students and is one of the student organizations in the office of Student Services.
-The SGA is made up and administered entirely by students and is the representative body of the students at Criswell College.
+The Student Government Association of Criswell College is one of the most active student organizations within the office of Student Services.
+The SGA is made up of and administered entirely by students and is the representative body of the students at Criswell College.
 The purpose of Student Government is to be the voice of the student body at Criswell College, to serve as a model government (through the Executive, Legislative, and Judicial branches), and to foster leadership development.